 What is the NSG?

-The National Street Gazetteer (NSG) contains definitive information for streets in England and Wales.
+The National Street Gazetteer (NSG) contains authoritative information for streets in England and Wales.
 Primarily it allows local authorities to manage all streetworks carried out by themselves and by statutory undertakers in an efficient manner on the national road network.

 It was created to coordinate the process of streetworks in England and Wales, helping to prevent streets being repeatedly dug up over a period of months by different utility companies and local authorities.
 It provides a unique referencing system, is embedded in legislation and is fundamental in the processes of managing all streetworks.